Display Bilingual:

 • I knew he must've been about 17

-"Must have been" expresses a strong deduction about a past situation.
-The speaker is highly certain that the person was approximately 17 years old.
+"Must've been" (must have been) indicates a strong deduction about the past.
+The speaker is highly confident that the person was around 17.

 • That don't matter